lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 ## Are Some Devices Better for Certain Types of Models Than Other Devices?

 Again, the easy answer is "yes."
 The truth is that it can be difficult to know what model will run best on what device without actually loading the model on a device and seeing how it performs.
-This is one of the most powerful features of the Inference Engine and Intel OpenVINO toolkit.
+This is one of the most powerful features of the Inference Engine and the OpenVINO toolkit.
 It is very easy to write applications that allow you to get up and running quickly to test many combinations of models and devices, without requiring significant code changes or even recompiling.
 Our face detection application can do exactly that.
 So let us see what we can learn about how these models work on different devices by running through the options.

 ### Command Line and All the Arguments